 For the HTML Form Adapter, If you enabled the Revoke Sessions after Password Change or Reset option on the IdP Adapter tab, you cannot select None as the unique user key attribute.
 Doing so results in an error message.

-the adapter and optionally for the other attributes, if available.
+identifier of the adapter and optionally for the other attributes, if

 This selection is used if any of your service provider (SP) partners use pseudonyms for account linking.Note: